DomenSoberl/gymnasium_qr/README.md

 ### Trajectory

-Draws a trajectory from the moment the ball starts movinf upwards, and until it either touches the basket or the episodes terminates.
-After the episode finishes, the following methods are available to observe the property of the made trajectory:

-The length of the trajectory in steps.
-`trajectory_length() -> int`

-The highest point (max y) of the trajectory.
-If no trajectory has been made, `None` is returned.
-`highest_point(self) -> np.ndarray`
+Records and draws the trajectory made by the ball.
+All steps of the episode are recorded.
+The `info` structure is augmented with the `"trajectory"` key that provides the list of `info` data structures for each consecutive simulation step.

+The `Trajectory` class provides three static methods:

+`point_at_time(trajectory: list, t: float) -> dict`
+Returns the `info` structure at the time closest to the given `t` (in seconds).

+`highest_point(trajectory: list) -> dict`
+Returns the `info` structure of the highest point reached by the ball.

+`points_at_height(trajectory: list, y: float) -> (list[dict], list[dict])`
-The list of all the points at (or close to) the height y.
-The first returned list contains the points crossing the horizontal line y in upward motion, the second list in the downward motion.
+Returns all the `info` structures of simulation steps that crossed the given height `y`.
+The first returned list contains the points that crossed ´y´ moving up, and the second list those moving down.
-`points_at_height(self, y: float) -> (list[np.ndarray], list[np.ndarray])`

-The velocity vector at the given point on the trajectory.
-If the given point is not found on the trajectory, [nan, nan] is returned.
-`velocity_at(self, point: np.ndarray) -> np.ndarray`

 ### One shoot